czifan/CCFNet.pytorch/README.md

 ## Requirements
 - Pytorch>=1.1.0
 - CPU or GPU
-- Other packages can be installed with the following instruction:
+- Other packages can be installed with the following command:
 ```
 pip install requirements.txt
 ```